Milk replacer labels 101

 Milk replacers come in a variety of formulations from a variety of manufacturers.
-With so many different products available, it’s important to know what’s really in the bag.
+With so many different products available, it’s important to know what you’re buying.

 The milk replacer you choose should fit your feeding program and help achieve your calf growth goals.